SouthwestHigh-Cost Market

 Run your Austin scenario

-Short answer: the calculator converts your inputs into a year by year total cost comparison.
-It includes principal and interest, taxes, insurance, maintenance, HOA costs where relevant, rent growth, and investment return on cash not used for a down payment.
+Short answer: the calculator converts your inputs into a year-by-year total cost comparison.
+It includes principal and interest, property taxes, insurance, maintenance, HOA costs where relevant, rent growth, and the investment return on cash not used as a down payment.

-The output is most useful when you keep the assumptions aligned with Austin.
-Use the local price band, local rent range, and a realistic tax estimate.
-Small differences in these inputs can shift the crossover year, so the local context is part of the model rather than a footnote.
+The output is most useful when you use Austin-specific inputs: the local price range, a realistic rent for the neighborhood you are considering, and the actual tax rate for that address.
+Small differences in these inputs can shift the crossover year, so local specificity matters more than a national average.

 Quick checklist